NSteckel/Behind-the-Activist/README.md

 # Activist-Project
+# (Really just notes for myself about what needs to be added)
 <!--
     PAGE(S) NEEDS TO BE UPDATED!!
 (Last changed Thurs, May 13) What needs to be changed: Nate's Notes: